yahav123456/K8S-Project/README.md

 5. **Connect Jenkins to GitHub**
-    - Configured a GitHub webhook and Jenkins credentials to trigger the pipeline on code changes.
+    - Set up a GitHub webhook and configured Jenkins credentials to trigger the pipeline upon a commit.
     - Used Ngrok to expose Jenkins to the public for GitHub webhook integration.
     - **Note that each time Ngrok is restarted, the URL changes, requiring updating the webhook in GitHub accordingly.**